-Achieved in an initial period of just three weeks, Willow Managing Director Troy Morgan is impressed by the impact Keepme has had on the member experience and his facility’s bottom line.
+Willow Managing Director Troy Morgan is impressed by the impact Keepme has had on the member experience and his facility’s bottom line.
 Commenting on how the process worked, Morgan advised “from the very beginning, we had a strong vision at Willows: to create a connected, paperless ecosystem that would allow us to personalise the member experience at scale.
 We tried a number of different ways to do that over the years, but the technology simply wasn’t there.

 “The result was a huge amount of member data spread across numerous different systems, none of which talked to each other.
 Everything had to be done manually, which inevitably led to inconsistencies.
 Members would be asked multiple times for the same piece of data, which impacted their trust of us.
 And even then, we didn’t have a full picture of every member; we didn’t even have the same parts of the story for each member.

 “Worse still, we were doing nothing with this information - at least, nothing that helped give the member a better experience.
 Looking back on it now, it’s quite embarrassing.